MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

     1. Navigate to the Media Services account.
     1. Select **Events** from the portal menu.
     1. Select **+ Event Subscription**.
-    1. Enter a subscription name and a system topic name.
+    1. Enter a subscription name and a system article name.
     1. Set the **Endpoint Type** to `Event Hub`.
-    1. Set the Event Hub to the previously created Event Hub and set the Managed Identity to the identity that was previously granted Sender access to the Event Hub
+    1. Set the Event Hubs to the previously created Event Hubs and set the Managed Identity to the identity that was previously granted Sender access to the Event Hubs
 1. Update the `appsetttings.json` file.
     1. Set EVENT_HUB_NAMESPACE to the full name of the namespace.
 It should be similar to `myeventhub.servicebus.windows.net`.
     1. Set EVENT_HUB_NAME.
     1. Set AZURE_STORAGE_ACCOUNT_NAME.

 Run the sample again.
-With Event Hub integration enabled, the sample will log events when the encoder connects and disconnects from the Live Event.
-Events will also be logged for various other events.
+With Event Hubs integration enabled, the sample logs events when the encoder connects and disconnects from the Live Event.
+Various other events are also logged.

-After running the sample, delete the Event Hub and storage account if they are no longer needed.
+After running the sample, delete the Event Hubs and storage account if they're no longer needed.

 ## Clean up resources in your Media Services account

 If you're done streaming events and want to clean up the resources provisioned earlier, use the following procedure:

 1. Stop streaming from the encoder.
 1. Stop the live event.
 After the live event is stopped, it won't incur any charges.
-When you need to start it again, it will have the same ingest URL so you won't need to reconfigure your encoder.
+When you need to start it again, the same ingest URL can be used so you won't need to reconfigure your encoder.
 1. Stop the streaming endpoint, unless you want to continue to provide the archive of your live event as an on-demand stream.
 If the live event is in a stopped state, it won't incur any charges.

 <!-- REPACE SAMPLE CODE: Use region name “Cleanup” -->